 Rules and Consequences

 There are a couple of different components of positive parenting.
 The first has to do with rules as well as consequences.
-It is important for these to be very clear and then talked about frequently with your child or children.
+It is important for these to be very clear and frequently discussed with your child or children.
 Another important part of positive parenting is about listening to your child so that you can better understand them.

 - Cut back on power struggles